Vidhula-P/RISC-V_multicore_proc/sim/lab1_imul/README.md

-**QUESTIONS FOR TA:**
-- How to differentiate random tests for testing and evaluating?
-- What is lohimask?
-(Implemented masking middle for now)

 Hey Vidhula, Hubert here, just using this temporarily as a place to track where we are individually with our work, so that we can collaborate better.
 Also a good place to leave notes for one another to make the work / the eventual report easier.
-README change test

 ### Hubert's Task List:
 - [x] IntMulBase: Defined datapath unit for lab1_imul_IntMulBase